-32.1 All employees should be aware of the school's procedures for safeguarding children and for dealing with allegations against members of staff.
-Employees who are subject to allegations are advised to contact their union or professional association.

-32.2 In the event of any allegation being made, information should be clearly and promptly recorded and reported to a senior leader without delay.

-32.3 In cases where a pupil develops an infatuation, there is a high risk of words or actions being misinterpreted and for allegations to be made against employees.
-Employees should report to a senior leader any concerns that a pupil may be infatuated with them.

-32.4 All accidents and incidents should be reported appropriately in line with the school's health and safety policy.
-Health and safety policy is located in the school office, on the school website and on Google spaces.
+- 32.1 All employees should be aware of the school's procedures for safeguarding children and for dealing with allegations against members of staff.
+Employees who are subject to allegations are advised to contact their union or professional association. - 32.2 In the event of any allegation being made, information should be clearly and promptly recorded and reported to a senior leader without delay. - 32.3 In cases where a pupil develops an infatuation, there is a high risk of words or actions being misinterpreted and for allegations to be made against employees.
+Employees should report to a senior leader any concerns that a pupil may be infatuated with them. - 32.4 All accidents and incidents should be reported appropriately in line with the school's health and safety policy.